Toyota Camry Insurance Rates

 Rates are averaged for all Toyota Camry models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The items below are a brief summary of the material that was touched on in this article.
+The following items are a condensed summary of the primary concepts that were illustrated above.

 As you can see from the information we’ve gone over to this point, it’s clear that there are differences in costs when it comes to a Toyota Camry insurance policy.
 For example, 2015 Toyota Camry insurance costs are more expensive than 2012 Toyota Camry insurance costs.